gchq/sleeper/CONTRIBUTING.md

 problem is covered there.

 If you'd like to contact us you can [raise any question as a GitHub issue](https://github.com/gchq/sleeper/issues/new), and we'll get back to you with a response.
+Please note this will be public on GitHub.